 Warwick Vice-Chancellor Stuart Croft (pictured, right) attended the launch of the new partnership, which took place on Tuesday 12 March.

 The IntoUniversity Coventry centre, based in the Hillfields area of the city, will be run by national education charity IntoUniversity in partnership with the University.
+The new centre is backed by philanthropic support from Warwick alumni and The Michael Marsh Charitable Trust.

 Building on existing outreach programmes the centre will work with up to 1,000 children and young people each year, to help them make the best of their talents and improve their chances of gaining a university place.